cyocum/cyocum.github.io/_posts/2020-08-01-Making-IrishGen-SPARQL-Part-III.md

 ORCID: <a href="https://orcid.org/{{ author.orcid }}" title="{{author.name}}">{{author.orcid}}</a>

-Over the last two posts, the two main query forms of SPARQL (Select and Construct) have been shown with examples from IrishGen.
+Over the last two posts ([part I]({% post_url 2020-06-26-Making-IrishGen-SPARQL-Part-I %}), [part II]({% post_url
+2020-08-05-Making-IrishGen-SPARQL-Part-II %})), the two main query
+forms of SPARQL (Select and Construct) have been shown with examples from IrishGen.
 These two query forms together form the bulk of the operations a regular user of SPARQL will need to use on a regular basis.
 This post will explain the uses of the two less often used query forms:
 [Ask](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#ask) and
 [Describe](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#describe).
 These will be covered in the order in which they are most often used.